PePoPiPu/Harvard-CS50/project/README.md

 ### 1.1 App characteristics:
  This pocket galaxy has a set of characteristics that have been implemented either through JavaScript, GSAP, CSSRulePlugin, gui.dat or through the use of Three.js postprocessing features.
 This characteristics are:
 1. An animated introductory view of the app using a combination of JavaScript, GSAP and CSSRulePlugin.
-2. An animated transition from the introductory view to the close-up view of the galaxy has been implemented with a combination of JavaScript, GSAP and Three.js camera coordinates.
+2. An animated transition from the introductory view to the close-up view of the galaxy that has been implemented with a combination of JavaScript, GSAP and Three.js camera coordinates.
 3. A bloom effect implemented with postprocessing features from Three.js
 4. A simple interactive GUI implemented with gui.dat.
 5. Full galaxy customization through the use of several functions implemented with JavaScript.
- How these characteristics where implemented plus their functionality and code will be explained further down this document.
+ How these characteristics were implemented plus their functionality and code will be explained further down this document.

 ## 2. Project's file structure:
 ```